Columbia Medical Malpractice Lawyers

 Those who work in the medical profession are held to a much higher standard than almost any other class of professionals because of how great an impact a mistake can have on the lives of their patients.
-In fact, when medical professionals fail to uphold the standards of their field, it can easily cause a patient to suffer further harm or even result in their untimely death.
-Proceeding with a medical malpractice claim can be very complex and overwhelming due in large part to the power of the parties with whom you must deal.
-That’s why the experienced Columbia injury lawyers of Goings Law Firm, LLC are here to help.
+When medical professionals fail to uphold the standards of their field, it can easily cause a patient to suffer further harm or even result in their untimely death.
+Proceeding with a medical malpractice claim can be very complex and overwhelming, mainly due to the power of the parties you must deal with.
+That’s why the experienced Columbia medical malpractice lawyers of Goings Law Firm, LLC are here to help.
 Call us today at (803) 350-9230 to schedule a free consultation.

-At the Goings Law Firm, LLC, we know that many people in Columbia find themselves suffering from the consequences of medical malpractice, whether they, themselves, are the victim or a loved one is.
-Medical malpractice can have devastating consequences for its victims, and substantial compensation may be necessary in order to help individuals in this position get their lives back together.
-Fortunately, medical malpractice law often allows victims in these situations to get both the justice and financial assistance they need to deal with the consequences of a medical professional’s negligence.
+At the Goings Law Firm, LLC, we know that many people in Columbia suffer from the consequences of medical malpractice.
+This is whether they are victims of medical records or their loved ones.
+Medical malpractice can have devastating consequences for its victims, and substantial compensation may be necessary to help individuals in this position get their lives back together.
+Fortunately, medical malpractice law often allows victims to get the justice and financial assistance they need to deal with the consequences of a medical professional’s negligence.

 Medical Malpractice

-Alarmingly, medical error has been the third-leading cause of death in the United States for many years, behind only cancer and heart disease.
-Some frightening statistics regarding medical error include the following:
+While it has been proven that medical error has not been the third-leading cause of death in the United States for many years, medical malpractice is still a serious problem.
+Other than cancer and heart disease, some statistics regarding medical errors include the following:

-- The most common type of claim was for an error in diagnostics, followed by errors related to surgery and errors in treatment or medication.
+- The most common type of claim was for a technical error in treatment, followed by errors related to diagnosis and errors in therapy, treatment, and invasive procedures.

-Unfortunately, a medical error can occur quite frequently and under a variety of circumstances.
-Often these errors have devastating consequences for the victim and their family.
-If you or a loved one has been the victim of medical error, contact Goings Law Firm, LLC at (803) 350-9230 to discuss if you have a medical malpractice claim.
+Unfortunately, medical errors occur quite frequently and under various circumstances.
+Often, these errors have devastating consequences for the victim and their family.
+If you or a loved one has been the victim of medical malpractice in error, contact Goings Law Firm, LLC at (803) 350-9230 to discuss whether you have a medical malpractice claim.

 Types of Medical Malpractice Claims

-There are many different ways in which a doctor’s errors can negatively impact the lives of patients.
+There are many different ways in which a doctor’s errors can negatively impact patients’ lives.
 Some of the most common, however, include:

-- Wrong Diagnosis: A wrong diagnosis can lead to a patient being treated for the wrong ailment, thereby creating new health issues and potentially allowing the initial illness to be made worse.
+A wrong diagnosis can lead to a patient being treated for the wrong ailment.
+This creates new health issues, potentially making the initial illness worse.
 In the worst cases, misdiagnosis may lead to death.

-- Delayed Treatment: When there is a delay in treatment, an illness can spread or worsen, causing greater harm to the patient.
+When treatment is delayed, an illness can spread or worsen, causing greater harm to the patient.

-- Improper Treatment: Improper treatment occurs when a health care provider has correctly identified the patient’s illness or issue but follows a course of treatment that does not follow the standard of care for patients suffering from that ailment.
+Improper treatment occurs when a healthcare provider correctly identifies the patient’s illness or issue but follows a course of treatment that does not follow the standard of care for patients suffering from that ailment.

-- Lack of Informed Consent: In order for any tests or procedures to be done, a patient must give informed consent.
+For any tests or procedures to be done, a patient must give informed consent.
 This means that the patient is told, in proper detail, the benefits and risks of the tests or procedures.
-The patient must be told enough information to satisfy what any patient would reasonably want to know before consenting.
+Before consenting, the patient must be informed of enough information to satisfy what any patient would reasonably want to know.

-- Emergency Room Errors: When a medical provider commits an error in the emergency room, they are generally granted a little more leeway because of the hectic nature of the environment.
-This does not mean that they cannot be held liable for their error if it is shown that the error was outside of the standard of care and that the error harmed or injured the patient.
+When medical providers commit errors in the emergency room, they are generally granted a little more leeway.
+This is because of the hectic nature of the environment.
+However, this does not mean they cannot be liable for their error.
+If it is shown that the error was outside of the standard of care or that the error harmed or injured the patient, they can’t be liable.

 - Administration of the wrong medication